borkshop/kni/HACKINK.md

 and resumes the engine with an answer when the user chooses.
 The command line dialog uses readline.

-The engine drives the dialog with the `question` method.
+The engine drives the dialog with the `ask` method.
 THe dialog calls back to the engine with the `answer` method.